-The mixed-wheel mountain bike is rapidly growing in popularity for bikers who want to get the most out of their ride.
+The mixed-wheel mountain bike is rapidly growing in popularity as one of the best mountain bike options for riders who want to get the most out of their ride.
 With a large wheel in front and a smaller one in the back, this innovative design has become known as the ‘mullet bike’, in reference to the classic mismatched haircut so beloved by hipsters, country music singers, and professional hockey players.
 But like the ‘party in the back, business in the front’ hairdo, if you don't mind looking different or standing out from the 'norm' the mullet MTB has several practical benefits.

 The first commercially available mullet mountain bike, the Specialized Big Hit, was released in 2002 with a 26-inch front wheel and a 24-inch rear wheel.
 The Big Hit was popular although not necessarily because of its wheel setup and Specialized eventually moved to a 26-inch rear wheel in 2006.